weikangg/PropertyIQ/README.md

 > Create superuser
 ```
 python manage.py createsuperuser

 ```

-Eg:
+Example Super User Account:
 ```
 Username: propertyIQ
-Email: <Your valid gmail email **which should be the same as the Gmail Email** you used to get the Gmail App Password>
+Email: <Your valid gmail email which should be the same as the Gmail Email you used to get the Gmail App Password>
 Password: sc2006_1234
 ```
 **Note:** It is normal if you can't see the password appearing on the screen even when you are typing something.
 This is for **security reasons!**